 2. Maruyama Park in Kyoto

-If you want a place to stretch out and observe the cherry blossoms in all their splendor, Maruyama Park is the best place to do so.
-Right next to Yasaka Shrine in the Higashiyama District, there are a number of restaurants and stalls where you can grab a seat and some food — no picnic supplies needed!
+If you want a place to stretch out and observe the cherry blossoms in all their splendor, Maruyama Park is an excellent choice.
+Located next to Yasaka Shrine in the Higashiyama District, it is surrounded by restaurants and food stalls where you can grab a seat and enjoy a meal.
+No picnic supplies needed!

-The best way to enjoy Maruyama Park?
-Visiting at night, when the ancient Shidarezuka, or weeping cherry tree, is lit up as the centerpiece of the property.
+The best way to experience Maruyama Park might be to visit at night, when the ancient Shidarezuka, or weeping cherry tree, is illuminated as the centerpiece of the park.

 Find out more: Cherry blossoms in Kyoto